sgherbst/anasymod/README.md

 For this test to work as-is, you'll need a [Pynq-Z1](https://store.digilentinc.com/pynq-z1-python-productivity-for-zynq-7000-arm-fpga-soc/) board.
 However, if you uncomment the ``board_name`` option in ``prj.yaml``, you can specify a different board; currently supported options are ``PYNQ_Z1``, ``ARTY_A7``, ``VC707``, ``ZC702``, ``ZC706``, ``ZCU102``, and ``ZCU106``.
 We are always interested to add support for new boards, so please let us know if your board isn't listed here (feel free to file a GitHub Issue).

-Go to the folder **anasymod/unittests** and run the following command.
+Go to the folder **unittests** and run the following command.
 It will take about 11 minutes to build the bitstream.
 ```shell
 > anasymod -i buck --models --build
 ```